Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 I've got a face of steel.

-If I had the choice, I'd shoot you in the face.
+If I had the choice, I'd shoot you at the face.

 Honestly, I would pick arm just because they're small enough